learn-co-students/rails-github-api-v-000/README.md

     Notice here, we are also including an 'Accept' header, as well.
 In this case, we are telling GitHub's server that we will accept JSON as a response.

-    If the credentials are correct, GitHub will send a response that contains an access token unique to this specific request.
-Whenever data is sent from an API or any sort of web server, it is sent in the form of a string.
-So in the above code, `response` is set to whatever string GitHub sends back to us.
+    If the credentials are correct, GitHub will send a response that includes headers and a body.
+Within the body is an access token unique to this specific request.

-    Before we can get data from this string, we will need to convert it to a hash
+    As is the case whenever data is sent from an API or web server, the response body is sent in the form of a string.
+Before we can get data from this string, we will need to parse it into a hash:

-    We
+    ```ruby
+    body = JSON.parse(response.body)
+    ```

+    The above code parses the response body into a Ruby hash and stores this hash as the `body` variable.
+Whatever key value pairs were sent by GitHub will now be available, including `body['access_token']`.

-    are going to need this token whenever we sent API requests, so the best place to store this would be with in `session`.
+    We will need this token whenever we send API requests, so the best place to store this would be with in `session`.
 Setting something like `session[:token]` to be equal to the parsed `'access_token'` value will allow us to access the token in other controllers.

     After parsing and storing the token as a value in `session`, redirect to our root path at the end of the `create` method.